Skip to Content

 No trip to Vancouver is complete without checking out Granville Island.
 For those who don’t know, Granville Island is a small island accessed by either boat or car right in the downtown area.
 On Granville Island, there are a few different things to do and explore, my personal favorite though is the markets.

 The markets offer fresh produce, meat, fish, and souvenirs, as well as many stalls where you can have a tasty meal.
-There is literally so much food at the Granville Island Markets; it’s a great place to go for lunch or get some fresh BC fruit!
-Oh, and the markets are indoors so it is easily one of the best things to do when its rains in Vancouver.
+There is literally so much food at the Granville Island Markets that it’s a great place to go for lunch or get some fresh BC fruit!
+Oh, and the markets are indoors, so it’s easily one of the best things to do when it rains in Vancouver.

-Other things to do on Granville Island include shopping, checking out some of the best Granville Island tours, going to the Kids’ Markets, or even checking out the brewery – all of which can be done in the rain.
+Other things to do on Granville Island include shopping, going to the Kids’ Markets, or even checking out the brewery – all of which can be done in the rain.

-Prices start at $73 CAD for adults and $42 CAD for kids, so it’s a rather affordable way to get to Grandville Island and see a bit more of Vancouver City.
-However, it’s a popular tour, and tickets do sell out.
-So check availability and book your tour online here!
+Prices start at $84 CAD, so it’s a rather affordable way to get to Granville Island and see a bit more of the city.
+However, it’s a very popular tour, and tickets do sell out.
+So read the reviews and book your tour online here!

 6. Chase waterfalls